 Another way to see if you're potentially under threat is a high number of low value transactions appearing on your bank statements.

 "This could indicate cybercriminals are either validating stolen credentials or testing the business's systems for weaknesses," says Chandrasekkar.

-To help protect customers against e-fraud Westpac introduced, Biz Invoice1, an online invoicing solution free with a Business One Low or High transaction account, that prevents fraudsters from updating the invoice sender's payment details.
+To help protect customers against e-fraud Westpac introduced, Biz Invoice1, an online invoicing solution with a Business One Low or High transaction account, that prevents fraudsters from updating the invoice sender's payment details.

 Biz Invoice allows businesses to conveniently create and send secure and customised invoices directly from Westpac Live online banking at any time and have visibility of their cash flow position.
 With Biz Invoice, customers can set up automatic email payment reminders when invoices are overdue and receive payment notifications.

 But Chandrasekkar says business owners still need to be wary and protect themselves from threats.
 Here are his top tips:

 Many small businesses are increasingly at risk as business owners continue to rely on paper-based processes and spreadsheets to complete supplier invoice administration.
 The increased risk of invoice fraud can have significant ramifications on a business's ability to operate by stifling cash flow.

 Biz Invoice provides another level of security for our business customers, as payment information is not displayed on invoice emails, but on the invoice itself which is hosted on the Biz Invoice portal.
 As a result fraudsters cannot intercept an email and update the invoice sender's payment details.

 2. Computer security